rust-lang/rfcs/text/2442-simple-postfix-macros.md

 If passed to another macro, `$self` will only match a macro argument using a designator of `:expr`, `:tt`, or `:self`.

-Using the `self` or `&self` or `&mut self` designator on any macro argument other than the first will produce a compile-time error.
+Using the `self` designator on any macro argument other than the first will produce a compile-time error.

 Wrapping any form of repetition around the `self` argument will produce a compile-time error.